 Redline – Fast fire rate and great damage all-around.
 Farm from Road Dog in The Splinterlands, Pandora.

 Robin’s Call – One of the best Jakobs shotguns out there.
 Farm this in DLC 3.

 The Lob – Formerly an S-Tier weapon, but bumped down a bit thanks to recent buffs on other shotguns.
-Still worth hanging onto and can still melt mobs & bosses.
+Still worth hanging onto and can still mobs & bosses up-close.
+World Drop.

 Wedding Invitation – Even at a low-level cap (it’s fixed at level 53), this sniper rifle still does more damage than the other incendiary-based sniper rifles.
 And also the best Jakobs sniper rifle.
-Valentine’s Day event weapon; hopefully we’ll see one in 2021.
+Valentine’s Day event weapon, usually on February.